Get your personal plan match in 2 minutes

 - Community stability matters (you need the plan to last)

-The real insight: The cheapest plan for 1 year might be the most expensive plan for 10 years due to advisory fees, waiting periods, and coverage cap compounding.
+The real insight: The cheapest plan for 1 year might be the wrong plan for 10 years due to voluntary (not guaranteed) crowdfunding, limited pre-existing eligibility, waiting periods, and coverage cap compounding.

 Methodology